 Governor Greg Abbott signs laws including ‘promoting patriotic education’

-AUSTIN, Texas (KTRE) - On Monday, Governor Greg Abbott signed various laws establishing patriotic education, prohibiting Texas vaccine passports, and protecting critical infrastructure.
+AUSTIN, Texas (KLTV) - On Monday, Governor Greg Abbott signed various laws establishing patriotic education, prohibiting Texas vaccine passports, and protecting critical infrastructure.

 In three Twitter posts today, Abbott signed three laws, including establishing the 1836 project.
 This law comes after concerns that civics education in this state does not sufficiently address the stories and unique history of Texas.
 The Committee Substitute House Bill 2497 required the project to do the following: